Generic Name: morphine sulfate

 Parenteral to oral morphine ratio: Between 2 to 6 mg of oral morphine may be required to provide analgesia equivalent to 1 mg of parenteral morphine.
 Typically, a dose of morphine that is approximately three times the previous daily parenteral morphine requirement is sufficient.

-Other parenteral or oral non-morphine opioids to oral morphine sulfate: Specific recommendations are not available because of a lack of systematic evidence for these types of analgesic substitutions.
+Other parenteral or oral non-morphine opioids to oral morphine Ratios: Specific recommendations are not available because of a lack of systematic evidence for these types of analgesic substitutions.
 Published relative potency data are available, but such ratios are approximations.
 In general, begin with half of the estimated daily morphine requirement as the initial dose, managing inadequate analgesia by supplementation with immediate-release morphine.

 Titration and Maintenance of Therapy

-If signs of excessive opioid-related adverse reactions are observed, the next dose may be reduced.
-Adjust the dose to obtain an appropriate balance between management of pain and opioid-related adverse reactions.
+If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

-Discontinuation of MS Contin
+Safe Reduction or Discontinuation of MS Contin

 Dosage Forms and Strengths